Droidion/timweb-api-clojure/README.md

  :server {:port 7888}}
 ```

-Mind that if you use the port other than 5432, you should change it in `docker-compose.yml`.
+Mind that if you use the port other than 5432 for the database or other than 7888 for the web server, you should change it in `docker-compose.yml` and `Dockerfile`.

 ## Usage